dotnet/msbuild/documentation/specs/static-graph.md

 `Clean -> GetTargetFrameworks, Clean`

-`Rebuild -> Clean, Build`
+`Rebuild -> GetTargetFrameworks, Clean, <default>, GetNativeManifest, GetCopyToOutputDirectoryItems`

-`Rebuild` maps to two referenced protocols. `Clean` and `Build` get substituted with the contents of the `Clean` and `Build` protocols.
+`Rebuild` actually calls `Clean` and `Build`, which in turn uses the concatenation of the `Clean` and `Build` mappings. `GetTargetFrameworks` is repeated so gets deduped.

 Restore is a composition of two rules:
 - `Restore -> _IsProjectRestoreSupported, _GenerateRestoreProjectPathWalk, _GenerateRestoreGraphProjectEntry`
 - `_GenerateRestoreProjectPathWalk -> _IsProjectRestoreSupported, _GenerateRestoreProjectPathWalk, _GenerateRestoreGraphProjectEntry`

 **Open Issue:** Restore is a bit complicated, and we may need new concepts to represent it.
 The root project calls the recursive `_GenerateRestoreProjectPathWalk` on itself to collect the referenced projects closure, and then after the recursion call returns (after having walked the graph), it calls the other targets on each returned referenced project in a non-recursive manner.
 So the above protocol is not a truthful representation of what happens, but it correctly captures all targets called on each node in the graph.

-**Open Issue:** How do we differentiate between targets called on the outer build project and targets called on the inner build projects?

-We'll represent the project reference protocols as items in MSBuild.
-The target list will be stored as properties for ease of extensibility.
+We'll represent the project reference protocols as `ProjectReferenceTargets` items in MSBuild.
+For extensibility, the target list for the core mappings will be stored as properties so that users can append to it, but the `ProjectReferenceTargets` item ultimately is what will actually be read by the ProjectGraph.

 ```xml
 <PropertyGroup>
   <ProjectReferenceTargetsForClean>GetTargetFrameworks;Clean</ProjectReferenceTargetsForClean>